 Australian Government Bureau of Meteorology

 Partly cloudy.
-High (70%) chance of showers in the south, medium (40%) chance elsewhere.
-The chance of thunderstorms, possibly severe in the southwest.
-Winds northeasterly 15 to 20 km/h becoming light in the early afternoon then becoming east to northeasterly 15 to 20 km/h in the late evening.
-Daytime maximum temperatures 25 to 30.
+High (80%) chance of showers developing in the north, medium (60%) chance elsewhere.
+The chance of a thunderstorm.
+Winds northeasterly 15 to 20 km/h.
+Daytime maximum temperatures 29 to 34.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.